Indian army: 20 soldiers killed in clash on Chinese border | DW | 16.06.2020

 The army also said that both sides had since disengaged from the site of the overnight clashes.

-The Chinese government-controlled Global Times newspaper said the Chinese military had also suffered casualties.
+China's foreign ministry confirmed that there had been a "violent physical confrontation" in the border area.

-Thousands of extra troops from both sides have been deployed to the border zone in recent weeks.
+While the ministry made no mention of casualties, the Chinese government-controlled Global Times newspaper reported casualties in the Chinese military.

 Read more: Why are India and Nepal clashing over disputed Himalayan territory?